-My wife Lisa Kivirist and I try to live Earth Day every day.
-We use the sun, thanks to a 10.8 kW PV system, to completely power our Inn Serendipity homestead and recharge our plug-in electric Toyota Prius Prime car.
-We grow most of our own food, organically.
+My wife, Lisa Kivirist, and I try to live Earth Day every day.
+We use the sun, thanks to a 10.8-kW PV system, to completely power our Inn Serendipity homestead and recharge our plug-in electric Toyota Prius Prime car.
+We grow most of our own food organically.
 We prefer to watch sunsets, not the TV.
-We enjoy community potlucks featuring local food, not black tie events with flown in “fresh” fish.
+We enjoy community potlucks featuring local food, not black tie events with flown-in “fresh” fish.

-But like most people, we also use numerous electronic devices that are powered by batteries.
+But, like most people, we also use numerous electronic devices that are powered by batteries.
 From powering carbon monoxide detectors to flashlights needed in emergencies, from keeping our Blink security cameras operational to powering our DVD remote controller, we inescapably find ourselves using batteries of various sizes and for different needs.
 We avoid single-use alkaline batteries, which seem to be nearly impossible to recycle for free.
 We’re always mindful that in nature, there is no waste.
 We try not to buy anything that can’t be recycled or turned into something else or used for spare parts.

-At the Consumer Electronics Show (CES) held every January in Las Vegas, my tech-savvy son Liam Kivirist and I found a number of companies addressing the need for battery power for the electronics we now use and rely upon on a daily basis, but without adding to the growing e-waste problem.
+At the Consumer Electronics Show (CES) held every January in Las Vegas, my tech-savvy son, Liam Kivirist, and I found a number of companies addressing the need for battery power for the electronics we now use and rely upon on a daily basis, but without adding to the growing e-waste problem.
 Pale Blue Lithium Rechargeable Batteries and GP ReCyko are two options we’ve tested and have found to work well.

-Pale Blue Lithium Rechargeable Batteries
+Pale Blue USB Rechargeable Smart Batteries

-GP ReCyko 2000 Rechargeable Batteries
+GP ReCyko Rechargeable Batteries

-End of Life - Recycling of Batteries
+End of Life: Recycling Batteries

 When it comes time to recycle our rechargeable batteries, we’ll be contacting Call2Recycle, North America’s first and largest battery stewardship program for recycling batteries, especially rechargeable batteries.
 According to Call2Recycle, there is currently no national stewardship solution to allow for free recycling of single-use alkaline batteries, except in Vermont.

-So, we’ll continue to avoid single-use alkaline batteries, even though the 1996 Mercury-Containing and Rechargeable Battery Management Act helped phase out the use of mercury, among other toxic materials, in single-use batteries in the US.
-Reusing rechargeable batteries like Pale Blue, and eventually recycling them, seems to be the wiser solution to meet our power needs.
+So, we’ll continue to avoid single-use alkaline batteries, even though the 1996 Mercury-Containing and Rechargeable Battery Management Act helped phase out the use of mercury, among other toxic materials, in single-use batteries in the U.S. Reusing rechargeable batteries, like Pale Blue, and eventually recycling them seems to be the wiser solution to meet our power needs.

 All MOTHER EARTH NEWS community bloggers have agreed to follow our Blogging Guidelines, and they are responsible for the accuracy of their posts.
 To learn more about the author of this post, click on their byline link at the top of the page.